EchoMAV/docs/docs/compile_l4t_nano.md

 ### Flash device
 !!! important
     While not shown in the images below.
 The EchoPilot AI should be plugged into a Carrier Board for these steps, as that is how the Jetson module is powered.
-1. Plug in a usb cable (this will require a JST-GH to micro usb female adapter for Rev0 boards) to the Jetson Debug port (J25) on the EchoPilot AI.
-Rev 0 is shown below to help you locate this connector.
-Note: future versions of hardware may use a USB micro connector for J25 rather than a JST-GH connector.
+1. Plug in a micro usb cable to the Jetson Debug port (J25) on the EchoPilot AI.
+Refer to the image below for the Jetson Program / Debug connector on the left side.
 ![Bottom Side Components](assets/bottom-side-labels.png)
-2. Hold the recovery button down. (see image below for location of the recovery button).
+2. Hold the recovery button down as power is applied. (see image below for location of the recovery button).
 ![Top Side Components](assets/top-side-labels.png)
 3. Apply power, and release recovery button after a few seconds.
-4. Flash device:
+4. Flash device using the command below:

 ```
 cd ~/Nanogit/Linux_for_Tegra/